RetroDECK/ES-DE/USERGUIDE-DEV.md

 For RMG you should use the exact same IPL file as for ParaLLEl N64 but it has to be named `IPL.n64` and you can browse to its location from the emulator settings menu.

 Following this setup you will be able to launch games with the .ndd, .d64, .7z and .zip file extensions.

+**ares**

+For ares you need the `64DD_IPL.bin` file added to the Firmware configuration screen inside the emulator.
+Following this you should be able to launch games with the .ndd file extension or such files compressed into .zip archives.

 #### Nintendo Wii U